 In 2021, Marianna began a new collaborative performer/composer partnership with German composer Katrin Klose.
 The two musicians were invited as Artists-in-Residence at Marchmont Estate, their combined forces culminating in a new piano concerto.
 Marianna and Red Note Ensemble premiered the concerto as part of the RCS Plug Festival in April 2022.
 They have appeared at the Perform_Live Festival in Dublin (March 2022) and the RCS Exchange Talks (October 2022) presenting lecture-demonstrations on their process of conception, composition and creation of a new piano concerto.

 Marianna began piano study at the age of 5, taught by her mother, followed by a specialised education at the Tchaikovsky Professional Music School for talented children in Armenia.
-She is a graduate of the University of Agder in Norway and the Yerevan State Conservatoire in Armenia.
+She is a graduate of the University of Agder in Norway (studied with Sveinung Bjelland) and the Yerevan State Conservatoire in Armenia (studied with Armen Babakhanian).

-Marianna is currently on the Doctor of Performance Programme (DPerf) at the Royal Conservatoire of Scotland, focusing on the role of dexterity in György Ligeti’s piano music.
+Marianna is currently on the Doctor of Performance Programme (DPerf) at the Royal Conservatoire of Scotland with Sinae Lee and Tim Rutherford-Johnson, focusing on the role of dexterity in György Ligeti’s piano music.
 She has performed Ligeti’s complete cycle of 18 Etudes for piano as part of her doctoral projects.

 In addition to her performing activities, Marianna thoroughly enjoys teaching piano and serves as a piano lecturer at the Junior Department of the Royal Conservatoire of Scotland.
-She is also a staff accompanist at the Royal Conservatoire of Scotland, and an artistic advisor of the Karen Cargill Associate Artist Programme, working closely with the renowned Scottish mezzo soprano.
+She is also a staff accompanist at the Royal Conservatoire of Scotland.